Services

 Referrals for this program are via the Northern Community Hub (NCH) Access Point in Glenroy – see Contact Us below for more information.

 Young people must undergo an initial assessment to determine their eligibility.
-If there are any barriers to attending the NCH, the Diversity Worker will try to negotiate another way of completing initial assessments so that young people can access services through VincentCare where possible.
+If there are any barriers to attending the NCH, the Young Adults Aboriginal and Torres Strait Islander Portfolio will try to negotiate another way of completing initial assessments so that young people can access services through VincentCare where possible.

 Once an assessment is completed, they will be referred to the Diversity Worker for assistance with housing and support.